 Honors and Awards

-- Recognized in Best Lawyers: Ones to Watch in America (BL Rankings) in the fields of Criminal Litigation and Criminal Defense: White-Collar, 2021 – Present
+- Recognized in Best Lawyers: Ones to Watch in America (BL Rankings), Criminal Defense: White Collar and Commercial Litigation (2021 - Present); Corporate Governance & Compliance Law (2023)

 - Recognized in Georgia Trend magazine’s Legal Elite, Bankruptcy/Creditors' Rights, 2013, 2015